anikakimme/HW02/README.md

 ![Figure 1](Figure_1.png)

 My first graph uses data on hourly earnings of males and females.
-The greaph shows the difference between mean hourly wages for males and females and mean hourly wages is show on the y-axis.
-As seen by the bar graph,the bar males is taller than the bar for females, showing men have a higher mean hourly wage than women.
+The graph shows the difference between mean hourly wages for males and females and mean hourly wages is show on the y-axis.
+As seen by the bar graph, the bar for males is taller than the bar for females so men have a higher mean hourly wage than women.

 This data set is from the class ECON125 at CMC.